 Oral Surgery in Durham, NC

-Our expert team can take care of your surgical needs!
+Our expert dentists can take care of your surgical needs!

-Our experts can restore your health, your smile, and your confidence!
+Our dental experts can restore your health, your smile, and your confidence!

 We offer a wide range of oral surgery solutions to keep your smile looking good and healthy.

 Our team of experts can perform most of the oral surgeries needed by our patients in-house.
 This gives you the convenience of not having to jump around to different offices for your procedures and having your treatment done by a dentist and team you know and trust.

 Our dentists are trained and qualified to:

 Wisdom teeth removal is a standard dental surgery procedure.
 When there is no room for a wisdom tooth to come in, it can become impacted.
 When this happens, it may be necessary to remove it.

 Dental implants are a wonderful solution for the problem of missing teeth.
 A dental implant is placed into the jawbone to act as a replacement tooth root and is topped with a custom-created dental crown.